NLnetLabs/simdzone/README.md

 simdzone, whose name is a play on [simdjson][simdjson], aims to achieve a similar performance boost for parsing zone data.

-> Currently SSE4.2 and AVX2 are supported, a fallback is used otherwise.
+> Currently SSE4.2 and AVX2 are supported.
+RISC-V and other non-x86_64 targets use the fallback kernel until a dedicated SIMD backend is added.

 > simdzone copies some code from the [simdjson][simdjson] project, with
 > permission to use and distribute it under the terms of